Working for People with Sight Loss

 • The Department of Social Protection is still very paper based, expecting paper-based application forms to be completed when requesting payments including Blind Pension or Disability Allowance.
 This can be a difficult process for people with sight loss.

 • The Department of Social Protection website is not compliant with the EU Web Accessibility Directive.
-But NCBI urges a move to an accessible electronic application system alongside the paper-based system, similar to the electronic applications that were introduced for those applying for the Pandemic Unemployment Payment.
+But Vision Ireland urges a move to an accessible electronic application system alongside the paper-based system, similar to the electronic applications that were introduced for those applying for the Pandemic Unemployment Payment.

 EU Web Accessibility Directive